-I came up with this recipe in my never-ending quest to find quick and easy, vegan, gluten free, and nut free things that my family will eat for breakfast.
+I came up with this recipe in my never-ending quest to find quick and easy, vegan, gluten-free, and nut-free things that my family will eat for breakfast.
 (This seems like an impossible task many days).
-Everyone in my house loves carrot cake and zucchini bread, so I thought that I would just combined my recipes for those two things and make it a littler healthier by reducing the sugar a little and adding some oatmeal, flax, and raisins for more fiber.
+Everyone in my house loves carrot cake and zucchini bread, so I thought that I would just combine my recipes for those two things and make it a little healthier by reducing the sugar a little and adding some oatmeal, flax, and raisins for more fiber.
 To my surprise, they came out great, and they’ve become a staple in our house!

 How can I make these healthy vegan muffins fast and easy?